-Country NDC sector Country NDC target Project activity contributing to this target Expected results towards target (full achievement or partial) Relevant Samoa NDC Sector : Energy sector Samoa NDCOverall GHG emissions by 26 percent in 2030 compared to 2007 levels (or by 91 EnergyEnergyGg CO2e compared to the new reference sectorSectoryear 4 once Samoa's GHG emissions inventory has been updated).heNDC Energy Sector Target: Reduce GHG emissions in the energy sector by 30 percent in 2030 compared to 2007 levels (or by 53 Gg CO2e compared to the new reference year levels once the GHG All Activities Partial achievement towards the energy sector NDC target to reduce overall GHG emissions by 26 percent in 2030 compared to 2007 levels and GHG emissions in the energy sector by 30 percent in 2030 compared to 2007 levels. the electricity, land Activity 1.1 - 1.6 Full achievement to create an enabling environment with increased governance, financial and technical capacity for decarbonization of transport sector. transport, maritime transport, Activity 1.2 and 1.3 Full achievement to define and endorse sub- sector specific NDC targets for the land and maritime transport sectors upon revision of the GHG emissions inventory.
+Country NDC sector Country NDC target Project activity contributing to this target Expected results towards target (full achievement or partial) Relevant Samoa NDC Sector: Energy sector NDC Overall Mitigation Target: Reduce overall GHG emissions by 26 percent in 2030 compared to 2007 levels (or by 91 Gg CO2e compared to the new reference year 4 once Samoa's GHG emissions All Activities Partial achievement towards the energy sector NDC target to reduce overall GHG emissions by 26 percent in 2030 compared to 2007 levels and GHG emissions in the energy sector by 30 percent in 2030 compared to 2007 levels. inclusive of the electricity, land transport, inventory has been updated).
+NDC Energy Sector Target: Reduce GHG emissions in the energy sector by 30 percent in 2030 compared to 2007 levels (or by 53 Gg CO2e compared to the new reference year levels once the GHG emissions inventory is updated.
+Activity 1.1 - 1.6 Full achievement to create an enabling environment with increased governance, financial and technical capacity for decarbonization of transport sector. maritime transport, Activity 1.2 and 1.3 Full achievement to define and endorse sub- sector specific NDC targets for the land and maritime transport sectors upon revision of the GHG emissions inventory.

 and tourism sub-sectors.
-Activity 2.1, 2.2, 2.3, 2.4, 2.5 and 2.7 Partial achievement towards the aspired land transport sub-sector NDC emissions reduction target estimated at 5.2Gg of CO 2 e reduction by 2030.
+Activity 2.1, 2.2, 2.3, 2.4, 2.5 and 2.7 Partial achievement towards the aspired land transport sub-sector NDC emissions reduction target estimated at 5.2Gg of CO2e reduction by 2030.
 Implementation Roadmap and Investment Plan specifies aspired reduction targets by the Government of Samoa of 5.2Gg of Co2 by 2030 for land transport and 3.0Gg of CO2 by 2030 for the maritime transport.
-Activity 3.1 to 3.3 Partial achievement towards the aspired maritime transport sub-sector NDC emissions reduction target estimated at 3.0Gg of CO 2 e reduction by 2030.
+Activity 3.1 to 3.3 Partial achievement towards the aspired maritime transport sub-sector NDC emissions reduction target estimated at 3.0Gg of CO2e reduction by 2030.